Skip to main content Skip to main navigation Skip to site search

 Three lakes analysed

-One of the reasons for this is the uncertainty about the impact of solar installations on aquatic ecology.
+One of the reasons for the slow uptake floating PV is the uncertainty about the impact of solar installations on aquatic ecology.
 However, Konstantin Ilgen from Fraunhofer ISE offers some reassurance.
 He has examined three lakes in Switzerland, the Netherlands and Germany on which solar plants have been installed.
 Until recently, this aspect of floating PV has barely been researched, which has implications for relevant legislation.
 In Germany, for instance, solar systems are only allowed to cover 15 percent of the water surface and they must keep a distance of 40 meters from the shore.

 Low impact

-This significantly reduces the potential for floating PV.
-However, the rules are not based on concrete studies.
-The group at Fraunhofer ISE led by Konstantin Ilgen has now closed this gap.
-His study, which he presented at this year's PV Symposium in Bad Staffelstein, concluded that there is minimal impact of photovoltaics on the ecology of water bodies.
+This limitation significantly curtails the potential of floating PV – and yet the rules aren’t based on solid scientific evidence.
+A team at Fraunhofer ISE, led by Konstantin Ilgen, has now helped close that gap.
+In a study presented at this year’s PV Symposium in Bad Staffelstein, Ilgen found that floating solar installations have minimal impact on the ecology of water bodies.

 Current Study: Floating-PV could support energy goals in the U.S.